B1Z0N/cpp-dev-resources/C++/ABOUTcpp.md

   - No true parallelism
   - Code should be intensively tested

-      It is a dynamically-typed language, which means that it allows a lot more scenarios to be interpreted without any errors, so you should write a lot of tests to assure yourself in right behavior of the program.
+      It is a dynamically typed language, which means that it allows a lot more scenarios to be interpreted without any errors, so you should write a lot of tests to assure yourself in right behavior of the program.
   - Too opinionated for a general-purpose programming language